Mark-74/Mark-74.github.io/content/en/bots/Python_music_bot.md

 - Downloaded files cleaning
 there is a cleaning queue for the downloaded files that keeps saved only 2 files per server at any moment.
 - Youtube research
-thanks to youtube's api it's possible to research for songs directly from youtube.
+thanks to yt_dlp's api it's possible to research for songs directly from youtube.

 ## API 🔗
-The bot depends on youtube's api for researching songs and on yt_dlp's api to download them.
+The bot depends on yt_dlp's api for researching songs and downloading them.

 ## Class management 📜
 - MusicInstance